benjamin-kraatz/get-next-versions/README.md

 4. Determines appropriate version bumps based on commit types
 5. Outputs human-readable or JSON-formatted version information

+### Important Note on Single-Package Repositories

+While this tool _could_ be used with single-package repositories, it was primarily designed and tested for monorepo environments.
+Using it with single-package repositories comes with some trade-offs:

+1. **Configuration Overhead**
+   - You still need to maintain a `release-config.json` file
+   - The monorepo-focused configuration might feel unnecessarily complex for a single package

+2. **Tag Management**
+   - The tag prefix system, while powerful for monorepos, adds an extra layer of complexity
+   - Standard version tags (e.g., `v1.0.0`) require explicit configuration
+   - Some existing version management tools might be more straightforward for single packages

+3. **Feature Underutilization**
+   - The dependency tracking feature becomes redundant
+   - The package-scoped commit parsing might be overly strict for single-package needs

+For single-package repositories, you might want to consider alternatives like:
+- `standard-version`
+- `semantic-release`
+- GitHub's built-in release management

 ## NPM Package Usage

 ### Installation